SxMShaDoW/lab-aemc-utah/docs/420-approval.md

 permalink: /docs/approval/
 ---

-# 4.2) Review and Approval Developer Requests
+# 4.2) Review and Approve Developer Requests

 | 1) Click the avatar in the top-right, then click **Impersonate another user**.
 | ![](../assets/images/2023-03-14-12-44-50.png)